Welcome to the Taxi Times, a newsletter for the taxi trade showing updates on legislation, policy and enforcement.

 In this edition of the Taxi Times we’ve got information on:

 We welcome your feedback.
-Contact the Licensing Team with any comments.
+If you have any topics you’d like raised in this newsletter contact the Licensing Team with any comments.

 New driver knowledge and safeguarding test